christoph-weiser/mpw6/README.md

 For faster simulation the ngspice mixed-mode xspice feature was used.
-[Yosys](https://github.com/YosysHQ/yosys) can be used to synthesize a xspice compatible netlist that only uses code-model components (INV, NAND, NOT, DFF etc.) which speeds up simulation substantially.
+[Yosys](https://github.com/YosysHQ/yosys) can be used to synthesize a xspice compatible netlist that only uses code-model components (NAND, NOT, DFF etc.) which speeds up simulation substantially.

 ## DAC